-We also used this oil as an accent in the recipe for Creamy Mushroom Soup.
+Other uses for the Smoky Paprika Oil: We included in our recipe for Creamy Mushroom Soup.adding it as a spiral accent.
 Think about also drizzling over grilled fish or chicken tenders, or mixed into salsa.

-The very best place in NYC to get kielbasa, is the East Village Meat Market & Deli, on 139 Second Avenue near 9th St. They also ship during the colder months of the year.
-In this recipe, we chose the double-smoked.
-Speaking of smoky things, you can see more recipes in the Smoky Party theme on this site, and get more party ideas to make you look like a rock-star host.
+Ingredient tip: The very best place in NYC to get kielbasa is the East Village Meat Market & Deli, on 139 Second Avenue near 9th St. It’s a holdout from the times when the neighborhood was strictly Eastern European, and has that old-school charm.
+In case you don’t live in New York, they also ship during the colder months of the year.
+In this recipe, we chose the double-smoked ring.
+Speaking of smoky things—you can see more recipes in the Smoky Party theme on this site, and get more party ideas to make you look like a rock-star host.

 MAKES ONE BITE FOR EVERY TORTELLINI & ABOUT 1/4 CUP OF THE SMOKY PAPRIKA OIL